“One must approach music with a serious vigor and, at the same time, with great, affectionate joy.”

 Employ basic principles of good writing: vary sentence structure, use active verbs, trim modifiers, and cut clutter.
 When you complete a satisfactory draft, ask colleagues and mentors to critique it.

-Next, create versions of differing lengths, perhaps 50, 150, and 250 words for use in your press kit.
+Next, create versions of differing lengths, perhaps 50, 150, and 250 words or longer for use in your press kit.
+For the main bio on your website, it could suffice to use a version of 150-200 words.

 Lastly, if you feel that your writing skills need an upgrade, the following titles have been helpful to many: